Arondight/leetcode/README.md

 ## ABOUT

-C solutions of Leetcode problems.
+C solutions of LeetCode problems.

 ## USAGE